 - Heck, they didn't even do it on their wedding night, thanks to Eric.

 - This actually saved their lives, albeit in a Dream Sequence, when a murderer ran around the school.
 Shawn, being Genre Savvy about horror movies, deduced virgins will live, and Cory is then delighted that Topanga saved him.
 Leading to one of the best exchanges in the whole series.

 Corey (to Topanga): Hey, thanks for saving me.

 Shawn: I'll get as sick as you possible can without actually dying.

 Eric and Shawn (singing): Go Feeny!
 Go Feeny!
 Go Go Go Feeny!

 - Cory had the opportunity a couple of times with girls other than Topanga.
 Considering what type of show this is, he didn't go through with it.

-- Willow and Oz in Buffy the Vampire Slayer.
-An interesting example, as it's the female who wants to jump Oz's bones, but Oz declines, saying it's just to make Xander jealous, and she's not ready.
-They do finally make love in a Crowning Moment of Heartwarming in the third season finale.
+- Willow and Oz are an interesting example, as she's the one who wants to jump his bones, but Oz declines, saying it's just to make Xander jealous, and she's not ready.
+Then there's a second time when she initiates sexytimes, wanting to make it up to him for an earlier clinch with Xander, but Oz declines again.
+They do finally make love in the third season finale.